Jyotiraditya Scindia

-Scindia is the son of the late Indian politician, Madhavrao Scindia, and a grandson of Jivajirao Scindia, the last ruler of the princely state of Gwalior during the British Raj in India.
+Scindia is the son of politician Madhavrao Scindia, and a grandson of Jiwajirao Scindia, the last ruler of the princely state of Gwalior during the British Raj in India.
 Jyotiraditya was briefly the titular Crown Prince of Gwalior in 1971, until the privy purses and titles of Indian royals were abolished by the government in 1971.

 Early life and education

 Scindia was born on 1 January 1971 in Mumbai to Madhavrao Scindia and Madhavi Raje Scindia.
 He originally belongs to Kurmi caste.

-He was educated at Campion School, Mumbai and at The Doon School, Dehradun.

-Scindia was admitted to St. Stephen's College, Delhi, University of Delhi.
-He later transferred to Harvard College, the undergraduate liberal arts college of Harvard University, where he graduated with BA degree in Economics in 1993.
+Scindia was educated at Campion School, Mumbai and at The Doon School, Dehradun.
+At Doon School, Scindia was a contemporary of Rahul Gandhi.
+He then studied at St. Stephen's College, Delhi.
+He later went to Harvard College, the undergraduate liberal arts college of Harvard University, where he graduated with BA degree in Economics in 1993.
 In 2001, he received a Master of Business Administration from the Stanford Graduate School of Business.

-Scindia is a grandson of Jivajirao Scindia, the last Maharaja of the princely state of Gwalior.
-His father Madhavrao Scindia was an Indian politician and a minister in the government of Rajiv Gandhi.
-Scindia's mother is Madhavi Raje Scindia (Kiran Rajya Lakshmi Devi).
-He is married to Priyadarshini Raje Scindia.
+Scindia is a grandson of Jiwajirao Scindia, the last Maharaja of the princely state of Gwalior.
+His father Madhavrao was a politician and a minister in the government of Rajiv Gandhi.
+His mother, Madhavi Raje (Kiran Rajya Lakshmi Devi), hails from the royal family of Nepal.
+He is married to Priyadarshini Raje of the prominent Gaekwad dynasty of Baroda (who studied at Fort Convent School, Mumbai and later Sophia College.

 Political career

 Indian National Congress

-On 30 September 2001, the Guna constituency fell vacant due to the death of Scindia's father, the sitting MP Madhavrao Scindia, in an airplane crash in Uttar Pradesh.
+On 30 September 2001, the Guna constituency fell vacant due to the death of Scindia's father, the sitting MP Madhavrao Scindia, in an aeroplane crash in Uttar Pradesh.
 On 18 December, he formally joined the INC and pledged to uphold the "secular, liberal and social justice values" of his father.

-On 24 February, Scindia won the by-election in Guna, defeating his nearest rival, Desh Raj Singh Yadav of the BJP, by a margin of approximately 450,000 votes.
+On 24 February, he won the by-election in Guna, defeating his nearest rival, Desh Raj Singh Yadav of the BJP, by a margin of approximately 450,000 votes.
 He was re-elected in May 2004, and was introduced to the Union Council of Ministers in 2007 as Minister of State for Communications and Information Technology.
 He was then re-elected in 2009 for a third consecutive term and became Minister of State for Commerce and Industry.

-Scindia was appointed Minister of State for Communication in 2007 later as minister of state independent charge for Power in a cabinet reshuffle which drafted a number of younger politicians into the Indian cabinet, including two other scions of princely families, R. P. N. Singh and Jitendra Singh.
+He was appointed Minister of State for Communication in 2007 later as minister of state independent charge for Power in a cabinet reshuffle which drafted a number of younger politicians into the Indian cabinet, including two other scions of princely families, R. P. N. Singh and Jitendra Singh.